mrpapawheelie/goose-guild/README.md

 - Top 5 performers receive additional $GGG token rewards
 - Exclusive access to Goose Guild Graduate Group for program completers

-> 🧠 The Goose Guild cohort creates a structured, social, and onchain-native pathway for onboarding creators into the Goose and Maverick ecosystems — with **no dev lift, no upfront budget**, and **direct fee/revenue benefits** to the protocol.
-The program will incorporate a reward token that has a 2% buy fee and 6% sell fee in an effort to boost fees on Goose and provide some additional rewards to participants now.
-Participants will leverage Bankrbot on X and Farcaster to airdrop tokens for additional social exposure and something to add in a case study.
-We will track the wallets used for this to see how it enhances the usage on Goose.

 ---

 ## 🎯 Program Details